leo-naeka/sonarrsync/README.md

 # Upstream README follows..

 ## SonarrSync
-Syncs two Radarr servers through web API.
+Syncs two Sonarr servers through web API.

 ### Why
 Many Plex servers choke if you try to transcode 4K files.
 To address this a common approach is to keep a 4k and a 1080/720 version in seperate libraries.